Our office is contacted constantly by email and phone spammers claiming they are responding to my request for information.

 It's the organizations gathering intel on subscribers that sell the data as part of a monthly service that can be "trust busters."

 1. IP addresses can represent an entire office, family or coffee shop.
 The chance that you are contacting the person that actually visited your site is a crap shoot.
 Your opening statement, when contacting them, could therefore be an outright lie: "You were on my website yesterday, and I notice you were looking at..."
 It's not a good way to begin a relationship of trust, particularly when discussing what is probably the largest transaction these people will ever consider.

 2. Information gained by scraping represents an invasion of privacy.
 Contacting people, with far more information than you should have about them, is downright creepy.
 Don't expect them to warm to you.

 If you can't pass up the allure of insider information, at least reach out to prospective clients in a more natural way.
 If you call them before a connection has been made you risk being caught in a lie, or creeping them out.
 You might follow people that have visited your site, in social networks, and find more authentic ways to enter conversations by adding thoughtful and useful comments.

 Content marketing offers you a refreshing way to demonstrate genuine value to your prospective clients.

 Consider earning leads instead of buying insider information about prospects.
 It's content that gets visitors to your website in the first place.
-Provide invaluable additional local information as free downloads and you can expect your visitors to very willingly give you their information in exchange for more of the same.
+Provide invaluable additional hyperlocal information as free downloads and you can expect your visitors to very willingly give you their information in exchange for more of the same.